 Most road and rail tunnels and many shopping centres in the coverage areas have complete coverage.

-The NSW GRN is currently being expanding to the following NSW regions:
+The NSW GRN is in the process of expanding to the following NSW regions:

 What is a Talkgroup ID (TG or TGID)?

-A Talkgroup ID (TG or TGID) is a unique number which allows each individual radio that is programmed with that talkgroup to communicate with other radios programmed with the same talkgroup over the network.
+A Talkgroup ID (TG or TGID) is a unique number that is programmed into a users radio as a selectable channel.
+When a channel with a specific TGID is selected, each individual radio that has that TGID selected can communicate over the network with other radios monitoring the same TGID.

 TGID's on the NSW GRN are generally 5-digits in length.

-NSW GRN TGID's are allocated to users in blocks, for example talkgroups in the 101## range are allocated to Fire & Rescue NSW, with TG 10101 being a group (channel) which is used for part of the Sydney region.
+NSW GRN TGID's are allocated to users in blocks, for example talkgroups in the 101## range are allocated to Fire & Rescue NSW, with TG 10101 being a TGID which is used as a selected radio channel for part of the Sydney region.

 What is a Radio ID (RID)?